 Are you striving to become a more diverse and inclusive company?
 Show off your commitment by highlighting DEI goals, employee resource groups, or holidays recognizing diversity!
 To amplify the reach of these initiatives even further, remember to utilize a wide range of job boards as well.

 Now that you have a better idea of what makes a great posting, here is a high-level template of what this could look like:

 Location: Where in the world is this role based?

 Media: This can be pictures, videos, or links to other pages on your website.
-But it will give the reader a break and better demonstrate some of the highlights.
+But it will give the reader a break and better demonstrate some highlights.

-Position Summary / Job Description: What does the day-to-day in the role look like?
+Position Summary: What does the day-to-day in the role look like?
 Is the role full-time?
 Part-time?
 Temporary or Seasonal?
 Contract?

 Qualifications: What are you looking for?
-Be sure to differentiate between what's "ideal" and what's truly “essential."
+Be sure to differentiate between what's "ideal" and what's genuinely "essential."

 Salary and Benefits: The more information and data you can provide about this, the better.
-What does this role pay and what else is a part of the compensation package?
-Being detailed here will attract more candidates and allow people to self-select out before spending resources on a lengthy interview process only to find out you're too far out of alignment.
+What does this role pay, and what else is a part of the compensation package?
+Being detailed here will attract more candidates and allow people to self-select before spending resources on a lengthy interview only to find out you're too far out of alignment.

 Application Process: What do people need to apply?
 What happens after they apply?
 What timeline or steps are included as part of the application process?
-If you have a particularly lengthy process or one that includes skills tests or similar evaluations, you should include this up-front here.
+If you have a particularly lengthy process or one that contains skills tests or similar evaluations, you should include this up-front.